myspotontheweb/gitops-platform-demo/README.md

 ### ArgoCD integration

-It's possible to support different clusters by creating using one of the following directories, containing two ArgoCD files.w One to create the encapsulating [Project](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects) and the other to generate applications, the [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/)
+It's possible to support different environments by creating using one of the following directories, containing two ArgoCD files.w
+One to create the encapsulating [Project](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#projects) and the other to generate applications, the [ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/)

 ```
-└── clusters
+└── environments
     ├── dev
     │   ├── applicationset.yaml
     │   └── project.yaml